 We like to make these in a large batch and keep them in the freezer.
 They taste much better cold, in my opinion, and when they get warm they start to lose their shape.
 We just take however many we want at the time out of the freezer to thaw for a few minutes before eating.
 Trust me, they are too solid to eat immediately out of the freezer.

 One year, for our annual beach vacation, I put all of the ingredients in a large container and brought it with us.
 Then, on the first day, I mixed it all together, formed the balls, and put them in the freezer.
-They were a perfect snack when we were worn out from the pool and beach, and cold for the hot summer days in South Florida.
+The oatmeal energy balls were a perfect snack when we were worn out from the pool and beach.
+And they were cold for the hot summer days in South Florida.